canonical-web-and-design/tutorials.ubuntu.com/tutorials/get-started-hadoop-spark/get-started-hadoop-spark.md

 To kick off, [open Hadoop Spark](https://jujucharms.com/new/?deploy-target=cs:bundle/hadoop-spark) and click the blue Deploy changes (56) button in the bottom right.
 Then, follow the steps to deploy your bundle.

-**Note:** *Even though the step is marked as optional, we suggest adding your public SSH key at this stage to allow you access to the machines provisioned for this model.*
+positive
+: Note: We recommend you add your public SSH key (optional).
+This allows direct access to the machines – which you’ll need to operate your cluster.

 Deployment can take up to 30-45 minutes, as Juju creates new instances in the cloud and sets up the Hadoop Spark cluster components.
 Pending units are outlined in *orange*.
 Up and running are outlined in *black*.
 ![Status GUI](./images/status-gui.png)